fbPix

 Frozen Shoulder –Inflammation or injury in the shoulder causes the shoulder to lose the normal range of motion.

 When possible, the first treatment option is non-surgical.
-Your orthopedic may suggest physical therapy, over the counter anti-inflammatories or injections.
-If these methods have not reduced pain, surgery may be the best road to recovery.
+Your orthopedic may suggest physical therapy, over-the-counter anti-inflammatories, or injections.
+Surgery may be the best road to recovery if these methods have not reduced pain.

-Depending on your injury, activity goals, medical history, and pain, your orthopedic surgeon will determine the best surgical treatment.
-In most cases, surgery is performed on an outpatient basis through the arthroscope.
-Some shoulder procedures include arthroscopic rotator cuff repair, biceps tenodesis (disconnect and reconnect of the tendon) and removal of bone spurs within the shoulder.
+Your orthopedic surgeon will determine the best surgical treatment depending on your injury, activity goals, medical history, and pain.
+In most cases, surgery is performed outpatient through the arthroscope.
+Some shoulder procedures include arthroscopic rotator cuff repair, biceps tenodesis (disconnecting and reconnecting the tendon), and removing bone spurs within the shoulder.

-At Advanced Orthopedics & Sports Medicine, patients recovering from shoulder surgery will follow a rehab protocol called the JPL rehab program.
-There are 4 key phases to full recovery:
+Dr. Daggett’s patients recovering from shoulder surgery will follow a rehab protocol called the JPL rehab program.
+There are four key phases to full recovery:

 Phase 1 – Patients start JPL exercise program on the third-day post-surgery.
 Patients continue using JPL 3 to 5 times a day.
 Outside of therapy, a sling is worn full-time.